documentcloud/documentcloud/app/views/help/index.markdown

-# Welcome to DocumentCloud
+# Welcome to sourceAFRICA

-If you're just looking to get started, try our [guided tour][], or take a look at [what other reporters are doing with DocumentCloud][].
+If you're just looking to get started, try our [guided tour][], or take a look at [what other reporters are doing with sourceAFRICA][].

 Find out how to: